reechardibrahim147/Supply-Chain-Late-Delivery-Risk-Prediction-Using-Machine-Learning/README.md

 - Precision
 - Recall

-Recall was particularly important for this business problem because failing to identify an order that will actually arrive late may prevent the business from intervening before the customer is affected.
+For this business problem, **recall was particularly important** because missing an order that will actually arrive late can prevent the business from taking corrective action before the customer is affected.

 ---